John Rouse Bloxam: Life

 Bloxam played a part in reviving the May Morning ceremony on the tower of Magdalen College.
-In tribute, William Holman Hunt included him in his painting of the ritual; Bloxam is fourth from the right.
+In tribute, William Holman Hunt included him in his 1890 painting of the ritual May Morning on Magdalen Tower; Bloxam is fourth from the right.

-From 1837 to February 1840 Bloxam was curate to John Henry Newman at St Mary and St Nicholas, Littlemore.
+From 1837 to February 1840, Bloxam was curate to John Henry Newman at St Mary and St Nicholas, Littlemore.
 He was in full sympathy with the Tractarians, and well acquainted with William George Ward.
-An accident introduced him to Ambrose Phillips de Lisle.
+An accident introduced him to Ambrose Phillipps de Lisle.
 They corresponded in 1841 and 1842 on a possible reunion of the Anglican and Roman churches.
-In 1842 he proposed going to Belgium to superintend the reprinting of the Sarum breviary.
+In 1842, he proposed going to Belgium to superintend the reprinting of the Sarum breviary.
 He continued to live at Oxford until 1862, where he was conspicuous as a striking figure.

 Bloxam was appointed by his college to the vicarage of Upper Beeding, near Steyning in Sussex, in February 1862, and vacated his fellowship in 1863.
 Newman paid several visits to him there, and he was probably the last of the cardinal's Oxford circle.
 Frederic Rogers, 1st Baron Blachford, called Bloxam "the grandfather of the ritualists".
 He died at Beeding Priory, Upper Beeding, on 21 January 1891, having enjoyed good health almost until the last, and was buried in Beeding churchyard.
 He is a prominent figure in William Holman Hunt's picture of the ceremony on Magdalen College tower on May day morning.